LiboShen/Mintbase-Grant/applications/NFT-rental-protocol.md

 ## Future Plans

-The team has designed an ample amount of featuers and integrations for the product which we plan to iimplement if resources are allowd.
-Part of the furture plans are covered here
+The team has designed an ample amount of features and integrations for the product which we plan to implement if resources are allowed.
+Part of the plans are covered here

 In the short-term:
-  - Content marketing to promte the importance of NFT rental functions
+  - Content marketing to promote the importance of NFT rental functions
-  - Collaborate with gaming, social projects and DAOs on NEAR add rental feaures
+  - Collaborate with gaming, social projects and DAOs on NEAR to promote NFT utilities and rental.
-  - Integrate with exsiting NEAR dapps such as Roketo to enable streaming rent payment
+  - Integrate with existing NEAR dapps such as Roketo to enable streaming rent payment

 In the long-term:
   - Hosting Game Jams (i.e. Hackathon for game dev) to encourage game devs to explore NFT-based web games.
   - Design an effective governance approach and fee structure.
-  - Leverage our experience to contribute to developing a better NEP standard and to facilitate mass adoption.
+  - Leverage our experience to contribute to high-quality NEP standards and facilitate mass adoption in the ecosystem.

 ## Additional Information :heavy_plus_sign: